cchitsiang/awesome-stars/topics.md

 ## graphql

-- [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce. 🌟 You can star to support our work!
+- [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce ⚡️
 - [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
 - [refinedev/refine](https://github.com/refinedev/refine) - Build your React-based CRUD applications, without constraints. 🌟 Star to support our work!
 - [nestjs-shopify/nestjs-shopify](https://github.com/nestjs-shopify/nestjs-shopify) - Build Shopify apps on NestJS